-As the profile is being processed, an icon will also appear in the System Tray located on the bottom right of your screen:
+As the profile is being processed, an icon will also appear in the System Tray (Taskbar corner) located on the bottom right of your screen:

-Animated SyncBackPro icon when a profile is running:
+Animated SyncBackFree icon when a profile is running:

-However, for it to appear in the Notification Area (also known as the System Tray), next to the clock, you may need to drag the icon to the position you want it to be.
-On Windows 10, you can access more detailed setting by right-clicking the taskbar and selecting Taskbar Settings.
+However, for it to appear in the Notification Area (also known as the System Tray and Taskbar corner), next to the clock, you may need to drag the icon to the position you want it to be.
+Alternatively:

+- On Windows 11 right-click on the taskbar and selecting Taskbar Settings.
 This takes you straight to the Settings > Personalization > Taskbar screen.
+Expand the Taskbar corner overflow section and scroll down until you see the entry for SyncBackFree and then change the switch setting to On. - On Windows 10 right-click on the taskbar and selecting Taskbar Settings.
+This takes you straight to the Settings > Personalization > Taskbar screen.
 Scroll down to the Notification Area section and click the "Select which icons appear on the taskbar" link.
 Use the list here to customize which icons appear on the taskbar.
-Icons set to On will appear on the taskbar, while icons set to Off will be hidden behind the up arrow.

-On older versions of Windows you may need to press the Customize... link and configure Windows to Show icons and notifications for SyncBack:
+Icons set to On will appear on the taskbar, while icons set to Off will be hidden behind the up arrow. - On older versions of Windows you may need to press the Customize... link and configure Windows to Show icons and notifications for SyncBack: